Anku5hk/Programmers_guide_to_Python/book.md

 ## Example 2
 class MyDataType:
   def __init__(self, x, y):
-    """__init__ is antoher magic function, which enables usage of construtor in python, more on this later."""
+    """__init__ is antoher 'magic method', which enables usage of construtor in python, more on this later."""
     # initialize here
     if not isinstance(x, int) or not isinstance(y, str): raise TypeError() # raise error if type does not match